DroidDrive/ublox_gnss_testbench/README.md

 ### How to use

-* connect ZED-F9P via USB-C cable
+* connect ZED-F9P via USB-C cable (should create /dev/ttyACM0)
 * `./setup.sh`
 * `./enter.sh`
 * in container type `./u-center.sh`